kalliope-project/kalliope/Docs/signals.md

 Let make a complete example.
 We want Kalliope to wake us up each morning of working day (Monday to friday) at 7 AM and:
 - Wish us good morning
-- Give us the our
+- Give us the time
 - Play our favourite web radio

 The synapse in the brain would be